m0rius/legacy-picon/README.md

 # Legacy/picon
 *WARNING: this work is no more maintained.
-Kept for the record, it was used into the bibliastick project*
+Kept for the record, it was used into the bibliastick project*<br/>
 ![Travis build status](https://travis-ci.org/zadochob/picon.svg?branch=dev)

 Yes, just another PHP framework.<br/>